aijaz/blog/content/posts/2014/02/2014-02-01-external-flash-Fuji-X100S.markdown

----
 title: "External Flashes with the Fuji X100S"
 date: 2014-02-01 18:15
 comments: false
-Category:
-- Photography
+Category: Photography
-tags:
-- Fuji
-- X100S
-- Nikon
-- SB800
-- Flash
-- Remote
-- Strobist
-- David Hobby
-description: How to use a couple of Nikon SB-800s as external flashes for the Fuji X100S camera.
+Tags: Fuji, X100S, Nikon, SB800, Flash, Remote, Strobist, David Hobby, description: How to use a couple of Nikon SB-800s as external flashes for the Fuji X100S camera.
----

 As an amateur photographer I've found it hard to find information on how to use external flashes with the Fuji X100S camera.
 In this post I'll show what I did to get it to work and how I used a Fuji with two external Nikon SB-800 flashes.